mcandre/rubberstamp/README.md

 Why does this matter?

-Like other security tools, Dependabot and CodeQL have gaps, which are filled in by configuring GitHub Actions to run additional security tools.
-Hence the need for (GitHub Actions) CI/CD.
+Like other security tools, Dependabot and CodeQL have gaps, which are filled in by configuring GitHub Actions to run additional security scanning tools.
+Think, `npm audit`, etc. Hence the need for (GitHub Actions) CI/CD.

 Triggering actions on commit events has gaps, in terms of timing.
 Attackers don't wait for new commits to take advantage of the latest vulnerabilities.
 Consider a project where most workers leave for the weekend.
 The last commit is on Thursday.
 After work on Friday, researchers announce a new vulnerability that impacts the project.
 But no new commits arrive, so no new scans are run.